 A perspective on the new DE&S entity, implementation plans and how industry might be affected.

-Inaugural Gerhard Sedlmayr lecture to honour the achievments of this German aviation pioneer (1891-1952).
+Inaugural Gerhard Sedlmayr Lecture to honour the achievements of this German aviation pioneer (1891-1952).
 He dedicated his life to the design and manufacture of aircraft safety equipmant -

 This conference will focus on automation in modern complex helicopters engaged in offshore operations world-wide, and the underlying design, operational and training issues.
 The Royal Aeronautical Society, as an independent body with a wide spectrum of aeronautical disciplines is uniquely placed to bring interested parties together to discuss and influence ways in which helicopter design, operation and training can be further improved to increase operational effectiveness, while raising the bar